financelurker/pp-terminal/README.md

 ![build status](https://github.com/ma4nn/pp-terminal/actions/workflows/check-code.yml/badge.svg)

-A powerful command-line tool that uses the openness of [Portfolio Performance](https://www.portfolio-performance.info/) data and the convenient access of [ppxml2db](https://github.com/pfalcon/ppxml2db) to offer a whole new level of insights to your portfolio.
+A powerful command-line tool that uses the openness of [Portfolio Performance](https://www.portfolio-performance.info/) data and the convenient access of [ppxml2db](https://github.com/pfalcon/ppxml2db) to offer a whole new level of insights into your portfolio.

 For example, _pp-terminal_ includes a command to calculate the preliminary tax values ("Vorabpauschale") for Germany: